ItzMeJP/mimic_grasping_api/docs/use_case_6dmimic_OR/calibrations.md

 1. Calibrate the **stereo camera** (see section 3.2 in 6dmimic manual [here](/docs/use_case_6dmimic_OR/6DMimic_User_and_Developer_Manual.pdf)).

 2. Into ABB Robot, select the [mimic_grasping program](/docs/use_case_6dmimic_OR/abb_irb_1600_programs).
 Put the robot into p_calib_marker10 pose (**be aware to the trajectory movement avoiding damage into setup**).
 Get the tool0 (TCP's frame) w.r.t robot base Rotation Matrix and fill the robotStandBy.rot file (placed inside the "/home/mimic/Projects/6DM-IILAB/6DM/Icosahedron3D/mimic_grasping").
+Since its need only the rotation, the robot position can be translated avoiding rotation allowing easy calibration.
 Currently this matrix is already setup.

 <p align="center">
   <img src="./robot_at_calib_pose.jpg" width="420">